Phenylephrine/ polyvinyl alcohol drops

-Phenylephrine/ polyvinyl alcohol drops is used for:
+Phenylephrine/ polyvinyl alcohol drops are used for:

 Relieving eye redness and dryness due to minor eye irritation and preventing the eye from becoming more irritated.
 It may also be used for other conditions as determined by your doctor.

-Phenylephrine/polyvinyl alcohol drops is a decongestant and lubricant combination.
+Phenylephrine/polyvinyl alcohol drops are a decongestant and lubricant combination.
 The decongestant works by constricting blood vessels in the eye, which helps relieve redness.
 The lubricant works by providing moisture to the eye, which helps relieve dryness and protects the eye from becoming more irritated.

 Do NOT use phenylephrine/ polyvinyl alcohol drops if:

 - you are allergic to any ingredient in phenylephrine/polyvinyl alcohol drops